VAIOT/lottery-smartcontract/README.md

 ## Disclaimer

-The RaffleWinnerPicker contract is meant mainly for whitelist giveaways or other giveaways that do not require transferring money.
-In the future it will also be used for lotteries that would require ERC20 tokens (this contract would pick the winners, and another contract on the Ethereum chain would payout the winners in the appropriate currency).
+The RaffleWinnerPicker contract is meant mainly for whitelist giveaways, giveaways of physical items (something off the blockchain) and for picking winners for ERC20 / ERC721 giveaways.

+If anyone wishes to giveaway for example ERC20 tokens the process is as follows:

+- User calls the RaffleERC20 contract and sends the tokens that are being given away (either ERC20 or ERC721)
+- The RaffleWinnerPicker contract is called and it opens up a new lottery
+- We ping our back-end service that the giveaway has started, and that after xxx amount of time it should pick up all the lottery participants from a given twitter url (it should filter out all the bots aswell and should not allow one wallet address to enter more than once)
+- After xxx amount of time has passed, our service calls the RaffleWinnerPicker to find the winners of the lottery
+- Our service calls the RaffleERC20 contract with these winners in order to send the winnings to the winners